DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

         satisfy any;
         # Read access for all
         limit_except GET {
-          # Add allowed IP for not GET requests
+          # Here need to add hosts IPs that allowed to make requests, except GET
+          # First, need to add the IP host used by the master CS.
           #allow XXX.XXX.XXX.XXX;
           deny  all;
         }